Disclaimer: This post may contain affiliate links. As an Amazon Associate, we earn from qualifying purchases.

 Do cats mind using a stainless steel litter box?

-Most cats adjust quickly, especially if the litter inside the box stays the same.
+Most cats adjust quickly, especially if the litter stays the same.
+A short transition period can help if your cat is sensitive to changes.

 Are stainless steel litter boxes worth it?